 Indian Festival & Pow Wow only tickets are $15 plus tax and can be purchased at the park.
 (Children under the age of 3 are free).

 Dance and Drum Competition Entries:

-Dance and Drum competitions are held Saturday and Sunday afternoons, November 2-3.
-Cash prizes will be awarded in a large variety of categories for men, women and children.
+Dance and Drum competitions are held Saturday, November 5 in the afternoon.
+Cash prizes will be awarded in a large variety of categories for men, women, and children.
 Dancers and Drummers must compete both days to be eligible for prizes.
 Grand Entrance will begin both days at 1 p.m with dancing to follow throughout the afternoon.
 Dancers wishing to compete must be outfitted with proper regalia.
 Registration is done onsite from 10 a.m.- 12 p.m.
-Saturday, November 2.
+Saturday, November 4.
+No exceptions.
 Registration is free.
 Registered dance and drum competitors are admitted to the Pow-Wow free and may bring up to four guests free of charge.* If you plan on participating in the Dance and Drum Competition on Saturday and Sunday, please plan to arrive early to secure parking near the entrance.

 Come show off your culture and your dance skills!

 Please note: Pets are not allowed at the Indian Festival and Pow-Wow